A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Preliminaries

 Recall that a \emph{Dyck path} of \emph{semilength} $n$ is a path in $\mathbb{Z}^2$ that begins at the origin, ends at $(2n,0)$, never goes below the horizontal axis, and consists of a sequence of \emph{up steps} $(1,1)$ and \emph{down steps} $(1,-1)$.
-We can represent Dyck paths as \emph{Dyck words}: words $\pi$ on the alphabet $\{U,D\}$ with the same number of $U$s and $D$s, such that there are never more $D$s than $U$s in any prefix of $\pi$.
+We can represent Dyck paths as \emph{Dyck words}: words $\pi$ on the alphabet $\{U,D\}$ with the same number of $U$'s and $D$'s, such that there are never more $D$'s than $U$'s in any prefix of $\pi$.
 When we refer to a $UD$- or $UUD$-factor in a Dyck path, we really mean a factor in the corresponding Dyck word.
-As mentioned in the introduction, Dyck paths are a classical example of Catalan objects, as the number of Dyck paths of semilength $n$ is the $n$th Catalan number.

-Another family of Catalan objects are \emph{plane trees}, defined recursively in the following way.
-In a plane tree $T$, one vertex $v$ of $T$ is designated as the \emph{root} of $T$, and $v$ is either the only vertex of $T$ or otherwise is connected to a sequence of subtrees $(T_1, T_2, \dots, T_j)$, each of which is a plane tree.
-When drawing $T$, an edge is drawn from $v$ to the root of each of the subtrees $T_i$, with the $T_i$ drawn left-to-right in the order that they appear in the sequence $(T_1, T_2, \dots, T_j)$.
-Then the number of plane trees with $n+1$ vertices (equivalently, $n$ non-root vertices) is the $n$th Catalan number.
-We point out that every plane tree must have at least one vertex, namely the root.

-Given a non-root vertex $v$ of a plane tree $T$, we say that $v$ is a \emph{leaf} of $T$ if it has no children.
-In particular, the root is not considered to be a leaf if $T$ is the plane tree consisting solely of the root.
-We say that a leaf $v$ is a \emph{good leaf} if $v$ is the oldest child (i.e., the left-most child) of a non-root vertex.